hshallal/Get_Clean_Data_project/files/README.md

 > aggregated <- aggregate(extracted[,4:82], list(interaction=extracted$interaction), mean)

-## The final dataframe, aggregated, has 180 observations corresponding to 6 activity positions of
+## The final dataframe, aggregated, has 180 observations corresponding to 6 activity positions of 30 subjects and the mean of 80 variables or features.
+This dataframe can be written into a .csv file

-## 30 subjects and the mean of 80 variables or features.
+> write.csv (aggregated, file = "aggregated.csv")

-## In order to test the run_analysis.R script, please use the test directory of the current repo.
+## In order to test the run_analysis.R script, please use the test directory of the current repo.Make sure you have the following files in your working directory: ("activity_labels.txt","features.txt","subject_test.txt","subject_train.txt","X_test.txt","X_train.txt","y_test.txt","y_train.txt")